-Expensive: In the $40 to $60 range, you’ll find high-end speciality models with plenty of bells and whistles, including faster cooking times, interchangeable griddle plates, and several cooking settings.
+In the $40 to $60 range, you’ll find high-end specialty models with plenty of bells and whistles, including faster cooking times, interchangeable griddle plates, and several cooking settings.

 Try using the appliance to cook other foods.
 Even though they’re called breakfast sandwich makers, you’ll find a wide variety of recipes and kitchen hacks that use them for snacks, treats, and other meals.
 And there’s a cookbook for every kitchen appliance, including breakfast sandwich makers.
 It’s a good idea to pick one up to explore recipes and cooking techniques for your new device.

 Don’t use metal utensils with your sandwich maker.
 To pluck your sandwich from the machine, use silicone, wood, or heat-resistant plastic utensils.
 Metal ones, like regular forks and knives, will damage nonstick surfaces.